percona/percona-backup-mongodb/doc/source/status.rst

 - :term:`Point-in-Time Recovery` status (enabled or disabled).
 - Valid time ranges for point-in-time recovery and the data size

+This simplifies troubleshooting since the whole information is provided in one place.

 .. admonition:: Sample output

    .. code-block:: text

+      $ pbm status

       Cluster:
       ========
       config: